Site icon JoetteCalabrese.com

 Dr. Mercy Jackson (1802-1877)

 Dr. Jackson gave birth to 11 children and became a mother to four more.
 As a girl, she had dreamed of a career in the medical field.
 However, opportunities for women during the early 1800s were limited to being a nurse or midwife.
 By her mid-50s, Jackson had lost two husbands and several of her 15 children to illness and disease, which thus sparked her to return to her dream of receiving a formal education in medicine.
 She received her Doctor of Medicine at the age of 58.
 Her success with homeopathic treatments is legendary, most notably in her specialization of Obstetrics and Gynecology.
-In fact, next week, we will discuss one of her amazing remedies for childbirth in depth … so stay tuned!
+In fact, next week, we will discuss one of her amazing remedies for childbirth in depth.
+Stay tuned!

 Dr. Clemence Sophia Harned Lozier (1813-1888)